cotodevel/toolchaingenericds-ftpserver/README.md

 NTR/TWL SDK: TGDS1.64

-TGDS1.64Stable: branch for stable features.
+master: Development branch.
+Use TGDS1.64Stable: branch for stable features.
 This is the ToolchainGenericDS Woopsi FTP Server project:

 1. Compile Toolchain: